Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Policy Learning with Observational Data

-The two key components of the utility are (i) the utility change between the two outcomes for action $a$, $u(a) \equiv u(1,a) - u(0,a)$, which we assume is non-negative without loss of generality, and (ii) the utility for an outcome of zero with an action $a$, $c(a) \equiv u(0,a)$; we will refer to this latter term as the ``cost'' because it denotes the utility under action $a$ when the outcome event does not happen.
-We define the utility in terms of both the outcome $y$ and the action $a$ to capture the fact that some actions are costly; for example in Section~\ref{sec:application} we will place a cost on triggering the NVCA flag and recommending cash bail.
-If the treatment has no cost, i.e., we simply set $c(a)=0$.
-The value of policy $\pi$, or ``welfare,'' is the expected utility under policy $\pi$ across the population,
+The two key components of this utility function are (i) the utility change between the two outcomes for action $a$, $u(a) \equiv u(1,a) - u(0,a)$, which we assume is non-negative without loss of generality, and (ii) the utility for an outcome of zero with an action $a$, $c(a) \equiv u(0,a)$.
+We will refer to the latter term as the ``cost'' because it denotes the utility under action $a$ when the outcome event does not happen; $c(a)=0$ corresponds to the action having no cost.
+We define the utility using both the outcome $y$ and the action $a$ to capture the fact that some actions are costly.
+For example, in Section~\ref{sec:application}, we will place a cost on triggering the NVCA flag, recommending cash bail, or assigning a high NCA, FTA, or overall risk score.
+We note, however, that our approach is agnostic to the particular choice of the utility function.